leavesgrp/COPT-MATLAB/README.md

 For the advanced users, a customized MATLAB interface is available by modifying the source code of MATLAB interface and re-compiling the code to generate the MEX files.
 We provide the instructions for different operating systems below.

-**Notice**: Users are required to make sure that both `COPT_HOME` and `MATLAB_HOME` environmental variables are set correctly, which point to the installation direcotory of the Cardinal Optimizer and MATLAB software, respectively.
+**Notice**: Users are required to make sure that both `COPT_HOME` and `MATLAB_HOME` environmental variables are set correctly, which point to the installation directory of the Cardinal Optimizer and MATLAB software, respectively.

 - Windows